 For many streamers, broadcasting starts as a hobby.
 They begin as amateurs and some gain social capital and develop a fan base, leading to a hybrid form of work and play.
 A certain level of social recognition and social capital is necessary for streamers to be able to monetize their actions and streamed content.
 Especially for video game streamers who started early with the release of Twitch, the situation was very promising to become a micro-celebrity.
 Some professional streamers make their money through donations and tips (many broadcasters on Twitch and nearly all on Chaturbate) and some act as influencers - they cooperate with companies and other institutions.
-One may distinguish between unpaid influencers, who influence their audience, for example, in terms of environmental protection, and paid influencers who work with a company to draw viewers' attention to a particular product.
+One may distinguish between unpaid influencers, who influences who work with a company to draw viewers' attention to a particular product.
 Many of them can be found as wanghongs on live streaming platforms which are linked to e-commerce services such as Taobao Live.
-However, all cyber social actions performed by streamers, regardless of their specific motives, are targeted at the interactions with their audience.
+However, all cyber social actions with their audience.